Tractor Sunday event a success despite hot, humid conditions

 While most members of the crowd were area residents, John and Ruth King drove to Porter Township from Indiana, Pa.
 John King grew up near Widnoon and makes the trip every year to stay in touch with friends and family who live in New Bethlehem and the surrounding area.

 Henry said that it takes more than 60 volunteers to make Tractor Sunday happen every year, as well as a number of area businesses who sponsor the event.
-Six northern Armstrong and southern Clarion county businesses contributed goods and services this year, including Hetrick’s Farm Supply, Veronesi’s Gunworks, Elder Ag and Turf Equipment, Dunlap Lawn and Garden, Tractor Supply and Hoss’s Little Outhouses.
+Six area businesses contributed goods and services this year, including Hetrick’s Farm Supply, Veronesi’s Gunworks, Elder Ag and Turf Equipment, Dunlap Lawn and Garden, Tractor Supply and Hoss’s Little Outhouses.

 (0) comments